 The British Heart Foundation (BHF) recommends that people with a pacemaker should get no closer than 60cm (2ft) from an induction hob.
 The electromagnetic field that’s generated when an induction hob is being used may, according to the BHF, interfere with pacemaker settings.

 It says that most people should be able to use an induction hob if they follow these precautions.
 That said, if you’re buying a new hob or cooker, it might be easier to pick one that’s not an induction model.

 Getting an induction hob installed

 You’ll need to get an electrician to install your induction hob for you.
-Speak to the store you're buying the product from to see if an installation service is available as part of its delivery package.
+Speak with someone at the store you're buying from to see if an installation service is available as part of its delivery package.
 If you're getting your induction hob as part of a new fitted kitchen, check if it will be installed as part of the fitting service.

 If you want to find a reliable electrician who is local to you, go to Which?
 Trusted Traders for recommendations.

-Browse the hobs that came top of our test in our Best Buy hobs.
+Browse the models that came top of our tests in our Best Buy hobs.